nearoofly/Wunlocker/README.md

 }

-$ sudo bash Wunlocker.py Or Bash Wunlocker
+$ sudo bash Wunlocker.py Or bash Wunlocker,bash Wunlocker.sh

 ### Next command for the Brutrforce
 Use this command to crack a 3 digit PIN